liaomin111/AutoCheck/README.md

 -------------------
 We *highly* recommend that users use the provided Docker image, available for download [here](https://hub.docker.com/repository/docker/abclhm/auto-check).
-This will solve basically all environment issues.
+This will solve basically all environment issues, and, the it holds all the examples we used for testing (including the generated trace).
 If you cannot use Docker, then read on.
 Also, we cover Docker installation and using AutoCheck in detail below.
   1. LLVM-Tracer 1.2 (available for download [here](https://github.com/harvard-acc/LLVM-Tracer/tree/llvm-3.4), and follow
 the instructions on the page to install).